kirubel-teka/VFS-embassy-appointment-checker-Chrome-Extension/README.md

 ---

 **Note:**
-Make sure your PHP server is accessible from your browser and is configured to allow requests from
+Make sure your PHP server is accessible from your browser and is configured to allow requests from the extension.

+---

+**Designed for Ethiopians for Italy appointment**